ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 pulled up must be related to the channel through the field given to the siblings tag.
 Otherwise it won't work.

-Notice, that when we are prefixing the variables inside the ``siblings`` loop tag, we use the singular case of ``sibling``.
-This is to remind you that ``siblings`` isn't just another relationship variable, but a special tag with a special meaning.

 Sibling Entries: Navigating Between Current Teammates
 -----------------------------------------------------